raymond-sikpojie/Blogr-Landing-Page/README.md

-This is a solution to the [Blogr landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blogr-landing-page-EX2RLAApP).
+This is my solution to the [Blogr landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blogr-landing-page-EX2RLAApP).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ![Design preview for the Blogr landing page coding challenge](./design/desktop-preview.jpg)